42juododranoel/doebus/README.md

 It is generally good if your code is unified and homogenous, but this doesn’t have to always be required.
 Some parts of system are used more often than others, and it’s OK to have less important parts to be less polished than the core parts.
 It’s also generally optional and not required to refactor X part of the system, which is similar to the Y part you are refactoring now, but in this case you have to let your teammates know about your refactoring, so that they would be able to do the same thing when they will work with X part.

 ### In SOLID letters S and D are not mandatory

 We do not code to follow rules, we use rules to aid us in coding.
 Sometimes disobeying rules may be more advantageous than following them.
-In my career I have experienced many times that enforcing S and D in SOLID may be an overkill.
+In my career I have experienced many times that enforcing S and D in SOLID was an overkill.
 If your class can do more than one thing, it doesn’t necessarily mean that it is low-quality, sometimes it is fine.
 It is even finer with D: it’s totally OK to be dependent on the MySQL client class instead of Database client class.
 We don’t need to create abstractions simply for the sake of creating abstractions, it’s permissible to do some hardcoding if it helps us to avoid increasing structural complexity of the system.
 Very few and only experienced developers can create good abstractions without having simultaneously at least TWO things which they are hiding under said abstraction.

 ## Python